EdexcelChemistryExam Board Revision

 View mark scheme hint

-Include details on protons, neutrons, electrons, and their arrangement.
+Include protons, neutrons, electrons, and their arrangement.

 4 marks